chihood247/Dev-Stairs/README.md

 # Dev-Stairs
-Come build with me step by step from beginner  to advanced software developer  [Python]
+Come build with me step by step from beginner to advanced software development [Python]